wilmandj/therastream/README.md

 3. **Therapist Assistant**: Start a conversation with the AI therapist.
 4. **Therapy Author**: Engage with the AI to create therapeutic content.
 5. **Analyze Drawing**: Upload drawings and receive AI-generated insights.
+6. **Create Drawing**: Use the new feature to create drawings and explore psychological aspects.

+## Repository Structure

+- **therastream_v2.py**: Main entry point for the Streamlit application.
+- **content/**: Directory containing content files used within the application.
+- **experiments/**: Directory for experimental scripts and testing various features.
+- **requirements.txt**: List of Python dependencies required for the application.
+- **README.md**: Documentation for setting up and using the Therastream application.

+We hope Therastream assists you in your journey towards mental well-being and personal growth.
+Enjoy exploring the features and integrating them into your therapeutic practices!